 Look at this video I took during the 16th-month use of my stash:

-Sixteen months have passed, and it still contains the same amount of water, the absorbency of the insert is simply amazing.
+After sixteen months, it still contained the same amount of water, the absorbency of the insert is simply amazing.
 Of course, you are not going to let your little one soak on his/her pee.
-HAHA.

 This is just to say that it can hold as much as this, even after 16 months of everyday use.